 - If it is determined during your televisit that testing needs to be done, we will ask you to come directly to the office, wait in your car, and call to let us know you are here.
 Our office staff will come to the car to do the testing.

-- If it is determined that your child needs to be evaluated in the office or if you prefer them being seen in the office, we ask that you please come with a mask or bandana for parent and child.
+- If it is determined that your child needs to be evaluated in the office or if you prefer them being seen in the office, we ask that you please come with a mask for parent and child.
 If you do not have one, a washable cloth mask will be provided.
-On arrival to the office, please call to let us know you are here.
-Staff will come to the car to walk you into our back entrance and directly into our “sick” rooms.
+On arrival to the office, please text the link sent to your phone to let us know you are here.
+Staff will instruct you to walk into our back entrance and directly into our “sick” rooms.
 These rooms are being thoroughly cleaned between each patient.
 We have always done this but are doing it with even more extreme care currently.
-We will also ask you leave out of the back door, so no respiratory droplet exposure will be in the office where our well kids are.
+We will also ask you leave out of the back door, so no respiratory droplet exposure will be in the office where our well kids are being seen.

-- Please warn your children that the provider will be wearing a somewhat scary looking suit during the evaluation.
+- Please warn your children that the provider may be wearing a somewhat scary looking suit (mask, face shield, gown and gloves) during the evaluation.
 This is for our provider’s protection and per the CDC recommendations.